cxmeel/BasicState/docs/example.md

 ## Tab Highlighting

-This is a direct extract from the avatar editor UI controller in Bloxikins World.
+This is a direct extract from the avatar editor UI controller in ~~Bloxikins World~~.
 BasicState is being used to control which tab is currently in focus and which asset category to display to players.

 ```lua
 -- Reference the tab buttons UI container